belnj/PhoneCatalogue/PhoneCatalogue_api/README.md

-# REACT API for Phone Catalogue
+# API for Phone Catalogue
+Node.js and express api